NikolausDemmel/rootba/README.md

 > *Note:* In our code we follow the convention that the *positive*
 > z-axis points forward in camera viewing direction.
 Both BAL and
-> bundle files specify the projection function assuming a the
+> bundle files specify the projection function assuming the *negative*
-> *negative* z-axis pointing in viewing direction.
-We convert to our
+> z-axis pointing in viewing direction.
+We convert to our convention
-> convention when reading the datasets.
+> when reading the datasets.

 For testing and development, two example datasets from BAL are included in the `data/rootba/bal` folder: